V01dDweller/ffmpeg_stitch/README.md

 ### Step 2

-CD into a folder and run `stitch`, e.g.:
+CD into each folder and run `stitch`, e.g.:

 ```cmd
 cd GX010079